Michigan’s Status Quo:

 But how did we get here — and where do we stand against what leading states practice and research recommends?

-As of FY 2022-23, states with similar school finance systems, we fell woefully behind what we provide students, ranking 20th out of 28 states in our funding levels for students from low-income backgrounds.
+As of FY 2024-25, compared to states with similar school finance systems, Michigan fell woefully behind in what we provide students, ranking 23rd out of 30 states in our funding levels for students from low-income backgrounds.
 While the most recent budget has made significant investments, it will take more to address our decades of underfunding.

-Between what is provided through the FY 24 budget, and what students from low-income backgrounds need in terms of funding, we still fall $4.4 billion behind.
+Between what is provided through the FY 26 budget and what research shows students from low-income backgrounds need in terms of funding, Michigan still falls $5.5 billion behind.

 Funding Gaps Between the Highest and Lowest Poverty Districts, By State